Obituary of Darlene L. Steckel

 In lieu of flowers, please continue to support your local suppliers and your hospital and nursing care workers.
 In this time of COVID-19, their calls, compassion and even Face times meant the world to Darlene’s family.

-Online condolences may be sent to www.MacFaddenFuneralHome.comTo plant a tree in memory of Darlene Steckel, please visit Tribute Store
+Online condolences may be sent to www.MacFaddenFuneralHome.comTo plant a beautiful memorial tree in memory of Darlene Steckel, please visit our Tree Store

 325 Hardwick Street